 People living in rural areas of Africa often struggle to access vital services.
 In 2021, the WHO African region was home to 95% of malaria cases and 96% of deaths.
 Children under five accounted for 80% of all malaria deaths in the region.
-Around 75% of maternal deaths can be avoided through timely access to vital childbirth-related care (Source: The World Bank).
+Around 75% of maternal deaths could be avoided through timely access to vital childbirth-related care (Source: The World Bank).

 What we do

 - We empower people to transform their own lives through access to vital services, such as healthcare.

 - We transform rural access to vital services – We enable women, children, and men in rural communities to reach health services when they are in need.

 - We strengthen transport systems and this can provide access to appropriate forms of transport.